HITECHCRIME/HC_SG114_Moment/README.md

 You think my
 Morals gone, you think, fine, i think just refined yeah Looking for sublime manifesting
-Trance with bass to lasers so defines the rhymes (lasers like rhymes) What you can't see is the prize inside
+Trance with bass to lasers so defines the rhymes (lasers like rhymes)  precise What inside you can't see is the prize
 Maybe take just a peek sometimes
 You prolly be suprised with what you're missing out